RECETOX/MSMetaEnhancer/paper/paper.md

 Then, there are packages unifying several sources -- `webchem` [@szocs2020webchem] allows to automatically query chemical data from several web sources and `MetaFetcheR`[@yones2021metafetcher] links metabolite data from several small-compound databases, trying to resolve inconsistencies.

 On the Python side, there are packages for PubChem [@swain2017], ChemSpider [@swain2018], or CIR [@swain2016].
-However, to the best of out knowledge, there is no Python package connecting these sources into a single tool, allowing straightforward annotation of mass spectra files.
+However, to the best of our knowledge, there is no Python package connecting these sources into a single tool, allowing straightforward metadata annotation of mass spectra.

 # The software package